DWI with Child Present in Raleigh

 If you allegedly had a child or other protected class of passenger in your vehicle when you were arrested for impaired driving in North Carolina, you could be facing extremely serious penalties.
 You should not delay in seeking legal representation if you are facing any of these types of aggravating factors.

-Coolidge Law Firm fights these kinds of charges for clients all over the Raleigh area, including students at such colleges and universities as William Peace University, Wake Technical Community College (Wake Tech), the University of North Carolina at Chapel Hill (UNC), Shaw University, North Carolina State University, Meredith College, and Duke University.
-You can have our Wake County criminal defense attorneys review your case by calling (919) 239-8448 right now to schedule of a free, confidential consultation.
+Coolidge Law Firm fights these kinds of charges for clients all over the Raleigh area, including students at such colleges and universities as William Peace University, Wake Technical Community College, the University of North Carolina at Chapel Hill (UNC), Shaw University, North Carolina State University, Meredith College, and Duke University.
+You can have our criminal defense attorneys review your case by calling (919) 239-8448 or fill out the contact form below right now to schedule of a free, confidential consultation.